Wealthsimple Trade Review 2025

 Wealthsimple’s trading platform is not our favourite (to say the least).

 It’s streamlined to the point of oversimplification.
-Also, the browser version is relatively new and prone to be buggy.
+Also, the browser version is relatively new and prone to being buggy.

 The Wealthsimple site has some video resources like an investing master class that “will turn you into a financial genius in less than 45 minutes.”
-[Spoiler alert: it doesn’t]
+[Spoiler alert: it doesn’t].
+They have added many articles to the Educational page of their website, and while it’s a start, it’s nothing groundbreaking.

 Wealthsimple Trade Mobile App

-It’s currently ranked at #2 on the Apple store with a 4.7 star ranking and over 100K ratings.
-They pride themselves on a clean design and intuitive user interface… which is why we were surprised when we tried it and found it clunky and confusing.
+Wealthsimple prides itself on a clean design and intuitive user interface… which is why we were surprised when we tried it and found it clunky and confusing.
+However, as per online reviews, many clients love the simplicity of it.
+Some more advanced traders find it to be limited in functionality.

 While it does provide basic performance information for assets, the Wealthsimple interface doesn’t provide you with the analysis tools or in-depth information that many investors look for.
-You also don’t have a way to automatically buy or sell investments.
-And unless you’re giving Wealthsimple $3/month for the premium service, your stock quotes are always 15 minutes out of date.
 It’s definitely tailored for the new or casual investor.

-Another downside for Wealthsimple Invest customers who want to try their hand at active investing: your Wealthsimple Invest and Wealthsimple Trade accounts aren’t linked.
-You can transfer funds between them, but only as cash.
+Another downside for Wealthsimple Invest customers who want to try their hand at active investing: your Wealthsimple Invest (robo advisor) and Wealthsimple Trade accounts aren’t linked.
+You can transfer funds between them, but only as cash, and it can take up to 5-7 business days while you wait for them to sell your holdings.

 Wealthsimple Trade Review: Customer Service

-The MDJ editorial team was unanimous in saying that we had received more complaints about the Wealthsimple Trade platform in 2021 than any other broker-related issue from any of the platform options.
+The MDJ editorial team was unanimous in saying that we had received more complaints about the Wealthsimple Trade platform in 2025 than any other broker-related issue from any of the platform options.
+Currently, it has a 1.5 star customer service rating on TrustPilot Canada.

 Wealthsimple Trade or Wealthsimple Invest?